blackberry/WebWorks-Community-APIs/BB10-Cordova/GoogleAnalytics/README.md

 - To try the sample app included, copy the `sample\www` directory to the `\www` directory of a new WebWorks project

 ## Using the GA Plugin
-**Make sure you sign up for an account with Google Analytics, then use your account number in place of the default in the sample app.**
+**Make sure you sign up for an account with Google Analytics, then use your account number (UA-xxxxxxxx-x) in place of the default in the sample app.**

 ### Init & Properties
 To start the Google Analytics plugin, call: